Julieta11/crossmint-megaverse/README.md

 ```bash
 make build
 ```
-This command creates the Docker image with the required configuration for the Megaverse creation process.

 4. Set Up Environment Variables:
 Ensure you have set up the required env variables.
 Create a .env file in the root of the project and add the following configs: